 - John contracted dysentery and died on October 19, 1216.
 His body was not taken to Fontevraud, where his father, mother, and brother were buried, but to Worcester Cathedral, near the altar of St. Wulfstan.

-- John’s reputation was wrecked.
+- John’s reputation was wrecked, as follows:

 - He lost the royal domains in France.

 - He had taxed and controlled his subjects too much.

 - The earliest forms of the legend of Robin Hood sprang up during his reign.